Invoca/developer-docs/source/api_documentation/transactions_api/_network_param_table.rst

     - Verified Zip Code
     - Zip Code entered by callers when prompted during call treatment

+  * - hangup_cause
+    - End of Call Reason
+    - Who ended the call along with how it was ended

   * - virtual_line_id
     - Promo Number ID
     - The Promo Number ID from the network